 In chapter two the weight of his loss becomes even heavier:

-2. Although we do not choose our afflictions, we can choose our reactions.
+2. Although we do not choose our afflictions, we can choose how we respond.

 3. Recognize the reality of spiritual warfare.